LarsBehrenberg/IA-prototype/content/posts/frédéric-bazille.md

       The setting had a strong effect on his works, particularly in the way in which he captured natural light.
 Thanks to this influence, many of Bazille’s works feature his family in fresh, bounteous summer settings where he uses colour in a generous, saturated palette.
 The light in many of his works is characterised by summer rays of sunshine and dappled shade.

       Despite the group’s apparent rejection of conventional French art, Bazille went on to exhibit his work at the Paris Salon in1866 and 1868.
-His painting, [‘Family Reunion’](https://www.wikiart.org/en/frederic-bazille/family-reunion-1867), from 1867, was well received after several re-works of the original composition.
+His painting,[‘Family Reunion’](https://www.wikiart.org/en/frederic-bazille/family-reunion-1867), from 1867, was well received after several re-works of the original composition.
 When it was accepted, Bazille expressed his surprise, writing "I don't know how, probably by mistake.”

       The work was painted during a summer holiday at his family’s estate near Montpellier.
 Figures are arranged in the scene in a formal, frozen manner with the majority looking directly out of the canvas at the viewer.
 He included himself in the composition of ten family members, appearing on the far left hand side.